yurynamgung/twitter_postgres_indexes/README.md

 We're not using `pg_normalized` because it's so slow to load and the resulting database is essentially the same as `pg_normalized_batch`.

 Your goal will be to create fast queries.

+For this assignment, we will work with 10 days of twitter data, about 31 million tweets.
+This is enough data that indexes will dramatically improve query times, but you won't have to wait hours/days to create each index and see if it works correctly.

 ## Step 0: Prepare the repo/docker